Discovering...

 Sidi Kaouki Beach

-Budget camps start from 3,500 MAD per week (shared dorm, guiding, board).
-Mid-range with private rooms, lessons, and meals: from 5,500-8,000 MAD per week.
-Premium with coaching, pool, and full board: from 10,000 MAD per week.
+Budget hostel-style camps with shared rooms and daily guiding start from 3,500 MAD per week.
+Mid-range camps with private rooms, daily lessons, meals, and yoga run from 5,500 MAD to 8,000 MAD per week.
+Premium camps with coaching, video analysis, pool access, and full board charge from 10,000 MAD per week.
 Seasonal pricing can change.

-Yes.
-Water ranges from 16°C in January to 22°C in September.
-A 3/2mm fullsuit covers October through May.
-A 2mm shorty works in summer.
-Wetsuit rental costs from 50 MAD per day.
+Yes, for most of the year.
+Water temperatures range from 16 degrees Celsius in January to 22 degrees in September.
+A 3/2mm fullsuit handles October through May.
+A 4/3mm is worth packing for January and February if you run cold.
+A 2mm shorty or spring suit works from June through September.
+Rental costs from 50 MAD per day.

-Taghazout is 19 km north of Agadir.
-Grand taxi from the airport: from 200-300 MAD.
-Many surf camps offer transfers for from 150-250 MAD.
-The local bus from Agadir costs 7 MAD but does not serve the airport directly.
-Ride-hailing apps like inDrive charge from 150-200 MAD.
+Taghazout sits 19 km north of Agadir Al Massira Airport.
+A grand taxi from the airport costs from 200 to 300 MAD.
+Many surf camps offer transfers for from 150 to 250 MAD.
+The local bus from Agadir city center costs 7 MAD but does not go to the airport directly.
+Ride-hailing apps like inDrive charge from 150 to 200 MAD.

 From Legzira's red arches to Dakhla's white sand.
 The best coastal spots for swimming and sunbathing.